Using Apache Drill with Tableau 9 Desktop

 The MapR Drill ODBC Driver includes a file named

 MapRDrillODBC.TDC.
 The TDC file includes customizations that improve ODBC configuration and performance when using Tableau.
-The MapR Drill ODBC Driver installer automatically installs the TDC file if the installer can find the Tableau installation.
-If you installed the MapR Drill ODBC Driver first and then installed Tableau, the TDC file is not installed automatically, and you need to install the TDC file manually.
+The MapR Drill ODBC driver installer automatically installs the TDC file if the installer can find the Tableau installation.
+If you installed the MapR Drill ODBC driver first and then installed Tableau, the TDC file is not installed automatically.
+You must install the TDC file manually.

 Step 3: Connect Tableau to Drill via ODBC

 Complete the following steps to configure an ODBC data connection:

 To connect Tableau to Drill use the following steps: